davidlj95/ngx/projects/ngx-meta/api-extractor/ngx-meta.api.md

     (content: string | null | undefined, extras?: NgxMetaElementAttributes): NgxMetaElementAttributes | undefined;
 };

+// Warning: (ae-incompatible-release-tags) The symbol "withManagerDeps" is marked as @alpha, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
+//
+// @alpha
+export const withManagerDeps: (...deps: Exclude<FactoryProvider['deps'], undefined>) => _ProvideNgxMetaManagerOptions;

+// Warning: (ae-incompatible-release-tags) The symbol "withManagerGlobal" is marked as @alpha, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
+//
+// @alpha
+export const withManagerGlobal: (global: string) => _ProvideNgxMetaManagerOptions;

+// @alpha
+export const withManagerJsonPath: (...jsonPath: MetadataResolverOptions['jsonPath']) => string;

+// Warning: (ae-incompatible-release-tags) The symbol "withManagerObjectMerging" is marked as @alpha, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
+//
+// @alpha
+export const withManagerObjectMerging: () => _ProvideNgxMetaManagerOptions;

 // @public
 export const withNameAttribute: (value: string) => readonly ["name", string];